hbctraining/Intro-to-scRNAseq/schedule/README.md

-# Introduction to single-cell RNA-seq workshop
+# Introduction to single-cell RNA-seq

 ## Pre-reading